gaelforget/ClimateModels.jl/docs/src/examples.md

 RandomWalker
 ```

-The examples generally fall into two categories :
+The examples may fall into two categories :

 - [Workflows That Run Models](@ref run_model_examples)
 - [Workflows That Replay Models](@ref replay_model_examples)

 !!! note
-    This distinction between workflows is not strict, as one model often depends for its input on another model's output, and so forth.
+    One model may get input from another model's output.

-In the list below, the core language or file format is indicated for each model.
-The models are sorted, more or less, by increasing dimensionality / _problem size_.
+Examples are listed below.
+For each model, the core language or file format is indicated.
+Models are sorted by increasing problem size.

-The example set, taken collectively, demonstrates that the [Climate Model Interface](@ref run_model_examples) is applicable to a wide range of models, computational languages, and problem sizes.
+The notebook collection illustrates that the [Climate Model Interface](@ref run_model_examples) is applicable to a wide range of model types, programming languages, and problem sizes.

-[Trying Out The Examples](@ref) and the later sections below are for users who'd like to run or experiment with models.

-In [User Manual](@ref manual), the [Climate Model Interface](@ref) section then outlines simple ways that models can be added to the framework.
+In [User Manual](@ref manual), the [Climate Model Interface](@ref) section outlines several simple ways that models can be added to the framework.
 The examples presented here were built in this fashion.

+[Trying Out The Examples](@ref) is geared toward users who may want to run or experiment with models.

 ## [Workflows That Run Models](@id run_model_examples)

 - [Random Walk model](RandomWalker.html) (Julia) ➭ [code link](https://raw.githubusercontent.com/gaelforget/ClimateModels.jl/master/examples/RandomWalker.jl)